Master of Fine Arts in Film and Television

 - Submit a portfolio that includes writing samples or video representation.

-Personal statement and portfolio must be submitted at
+Personal statement and portfolio must be submitted within the online application.

 Letters of recommendation should be sent to:

 All submitted applications materials (including portfolio) will become part of your application file and cannot be returned.
 Please retain your own copy.

 - An outline for a four-minute film that contains no dialogue, it can be fiction or non-fiction.
 The story has to be communicated visually (no more than 2 pages).